Securing Large Language Models: Threats, Vulnerabilities and Responsible Practices: Opportunities and Future Research

 \subsection{Opportunities in Risk Mitigation Study}

-\paragraph{AI Generated Text Detection Techniques} As mentioned earlier, the detection of AI-generated text is a crucial and challenging task and the current methods are frequently constrained by different factors, and susceptible to malicious attacks.
+\paragraph{AI-Generated Text Detection Techniques} As mentioned earlier, the detection of AI-generated text is a challenging task and the current methods are frequently constrained by different factors, and susceptible to malicious attacks.
 Therefore, it is critical to pursue further exploration and investigation on both theoretical and practical aspects of AI-text detection.
-Some of the opportunities are: \begin{itemize} \item \textbf{Creating more diverse and representative datasets:} The existing datasets may not cover all the nuances of AI-generated content used for training and evaluating AI-text detection models.
-Developing more diverse and representative datasets improves the models’ ability to generalize and enables more reliable assessments. \item \textbf{Exploring more advanced and interpretable features:} By discerning subtle nuances and interpretable features, we can gain a fine-grained understanding of the distinctions between human-written and AI-generated texts. \item \textbf{Developing more robust and domain adaptive learning methods:} Considering the ever-changing field of AI-generated text, exploring methods like adversarial learning, meta-learning, and self-supervised learning~\cite{WeberWulff2023TestingOD} can result in more resilient and adaptable solutions. \item \textbf{A comprehensive understanding of the fundamental feasibility and boundaries:} A thorough grasp of the fundamental feasibility and limitations of AI-generated text detection is essential.
-However, the theoretical aspect of this task is mainly overlooked in current state-of-the-art methods.
+Some of the opportunities are: \begin{itemize} \item \textbf{Creating diverse and representative datasets:} The existing datasets may not cover all the nuances of AI-generated content used to train and evaluate AI-text detection models.
+Developing more diverse and representative datasets improves the models' ability to generalize and enables more reliable assessments. \item \textbf{Exploring more advanced and interpretable features:} By discerning subtle nuances and interpretable features, we can gain a fine-grained understanding of the distinctions between human vs. AI-generated texts. \item \textbf{Developing more robust and domain adaptive learning methods:} Considering the ever-changing field of AI-generated text, exploring methods like adversarial learning, meta-learning, and self-supervised learning~\cite{WeberWulff2023TestingOD} can result in more resilient and adaptable solutions. \item \textbf{A comprehensive understanding of the fundamental feasibility and boundaries:} A thorough grasp of the fundamental feasibility and limitations of AI-generated text detection is essential.
+However, the theoretical aspect of this task is mainly overlooked in the literature.
 Therefore, further exploration and investigation of the theoretical aspects are necessary.
 This can lead to the development of more robust and effective techniques as well as uncovering new research directions. \item \textbf{Evaluating the ethical and social implications of AI-text detection:} While detecting synthetic content is essential, it is important to consider the potential risks of false positives.
 These inaccuracies can lead to unintended consequences, such as unjust penalties or unwarranted suspicion, impacting both individuals and society at large. \end{itemize}

 \paragraph{Editing LLMs} Understanding where knowledge is retained with an LLM is important as it may lead to adverse outcomes such as hallucinations or biases.
 Thus, it is crucial to identify the nature of factual information that is stored, and to apply mitigation strategies to eliminate the potential sources of unreliability if they occur.
 Although this area has seen remarkable progress, there are still some areas for improvement: